khaledagn/V2rayAGN/README.md

 #### Introduction

-Welcome to V2rayAGN, an advanced and user-friendly V2Ray client for Android devices, based on the popular <a href="[https://t.me/khaledagn](https://github.com/2dust/v2rayNG/)">v2rayNG</a> codebase.
+Welcome to V2rayAGN, an advanced and user-friendly V2Ray client for Android devices, based on the popular [v2rayNG](https://github.com/2dust/v2rayNG) codebase.
 Our app is designed to provide a seamless and secure browsing experience, now with added features and improvements for an even better user experience.
 Features
     - Dark Mode: A sleek and eye-friendly interface for nighttime browsing.
     - Improved Language Selection: Enhanced multilingual support for a global user base.